Simplified and Generalized Masked Diffusion for Discrete Data: Unifying Existing Masked Diffusion Models

+This is the same as the conditional reverse transition rate used in \citet[Eq.
+(22)]{campbell2024generative}---note that their time $t$ is reversed, and the rate matrix was therefore in the form $R^{x_0}(t) = \frac{1}{1 - t} e_m(x_0 - e_m)^\top$.

+\paragraph{SDDM~\citep{sunscore}.} \citet{sunscore} proposed a pseudo-likelihood-like objective for training discrete diffusion models that can also be applied to masked diffusion.
+However, their objective encounters the same challenge as \citet{campbell2022continuous} --- requiring $N$ passes of the mask prediction model.
+To mitigate this, they introduced a new transformer architecture, which unfortunately leads to some performance degradation.

+\paragraph{Blackout diffusion~\citep{santos2023blackout}.} \citet{santos2023blackout} proposed a ``blackout'' diffusion process that gradually diffuses images to a black state.
+While this approach is similar to masked diffusion on binary data, key differences emerge when dealing with larger state spaces.
+In their method, image pixel intensities gradually fade out, whereas ours directly transition to a mask state.
+Our method offers more flexibility, being applicable to general discrete state spaces without requiring predefined structural relationships.
+It also demonstrates competitive performance in image generation, achieving this without knowing pixel value proximity.

-Sundae \citep{savinov2021step, Han2024-oe} uses a linear noise schedule and uniformly corrupts data with random tokens in the vocab (Uniform style).
-Additionally it uses a second loss term from cross entropy between un-corrupted data and 1-step unrolled model prediction.
+\paragraph{SUNDAE~\citep{savinov2021step, Han2024-oe}.} Unlike masked diffusion, SUNDAE uniformly corrupts data with random tokens in the vocab (known as uniform discrete diffusion~\citep{austin2021structured}).
+Additionally, it uses a second loss term from cross entropy between clean data and 1-step unrolled model prediction.
 Similar ideas have been proposed in \citep{bengio2015scheduled}.